hbroek/reken/documentation/developer-guide/chapter-4.md

 **`data-calc`**

-The `data-calc` attribute is used to mark a script to have its contents to executed when there is a model update.
+The `data-calc` attribute is used to mark a script to have its contents executed everytime there is a model update.
 It helps recalculate formulas or transform data loaded by a REST service.

 **Example:**